Hijack 1971 (2024/South Korea) Movie Review

 The makers of this movie have admirably recreated the 1971 aeroplane resembling the Fokker F27 Friendship.
 There are quite a few interesting aviation details from that era.

 Those are scary and interesting pieces of modern aviation history.
-And if you take a closer look, then you will find many more examples.
+If you take a closer look, you will find many more examples.

 The entire ensemble cast has done a wonderful job

 The four cast members – Ha Jung-Woo (Tae-In), Chae Soo-Bin (Ok-Sun), Sung Dong-Il (Gyu-Sik), and Yeo Jin-Goo (Yong-Dae) kept us glued with their performances.
-We did not know about this incident beforehand, so we were hooked by the mystery in this plane hijacking story.
+We did not know about this incident beforehand, so the mystery of this plane hijacking story kept us interested to learn more about it.
 We could feel the palpable tension that gripped almost all the passengers travelling in that 1971 plane.
 No doubt, the ensemble cast did a wonderful job.

 Rating: Hijack 1971 (2024/South Korea) Movie